nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 # GraphQL

 There is currently support to make an arbitrary GraphQL query that has "device" as a variable.
-It is likely best to use the GraphiQL interface to model your data, and then save it to the configuration.
-The configuration ensures the following two components.
+It is likely best to use the GraphiQL interface to model your data, and then save that query to the configuration.
+The application configuration ensures the following two components.

 * The query is a valid GraphQL query.
 * The query starts with exactly "query ($device: String!)".
 This is to help fail fast and help with overall user experience of clear expectations.